ESPRI-Mod/synda/sdt/doc/upgrade_guide.md

 ### Post-upgrade

-As configuration files located in $ST_HOME/conf may have been reinitialized during installation, you need to check if parameters are still correctly set (e.g. openid).
+As configuration files located in $ST_HOME/conf may have been reinitialized during upgrade, you need to check if parameters are still correctly set (e.g. openid, password..).

-Note: you can use a diff program to compare post-upgrade configuration files over backuped pre-upgrade configuration files.
+Note: you can use a diff program to compare post-upgrade configuration files over pre-upgrade configuration files (from the backup).